Training and Qualifications

-After attaining my degree in Psychology, I further qualified as a Transactional Analysis Psychotherapist, Person-Centred Counsellor, Life Coach, Hypnotherapist and Nutritionalist and started my career working with survivors of rape and child sexual abuse for a charity organisation.
+After attaining my degree in Psychology, I went on to qualify as a Transactional Analysis Psychotherapist, Person-Centred Counsellor, Life Coach, Hypnotherapist, Nutritionalist, Teacher and Clinical Supervisor.

-Using a combination of Transactional Analysis Psychotherapy, Person-Centred Counselling, Neuro-Linguistic Programming and Coaching, I am able to work in a way that is cognitive behavioural and / or relationally based in order to help my clients with a broad range of therapeutic needs.
+Using a combination of Transactional Analysis Psychotherapy, Person-Centred Counselling, Neuro-Linguistic Programming, Hypnotherapy and Coaching, I am able to work in a way that is cognitive behavioural, coaching and / or relationally based in order to help my clients with a broad range of therapeutic and/or coaching needs.

 Ethically, I believe it is important for all psychotherapists, counsellors and coaches to be trained in any approach that they intend to use with clients.
-I only use models that I’m qualified in.
+I only use models that I am qualified in.

 - Postgraduate Certificate in Education (PGCE)